· · · · ·

 Ingredients for this Recipe

-To begin, gather your ingredients so that you have everything close at hand on the counter or table.
+To begin, gather the ingredients so you have everything close at hand on the counter or table.
 Spray a large casserole dish with baking spray.

 Cutting Cubes of Sourdough Bread